xmppo/node-xmpp-bosh/README.md

 * HTTP POST & GET (for older browsers) are suported (see below for more details)
 * A websocket server on the same port as the BOSH server
 * Benchmarks: https://github.com/dhruvbird/node-xmpp-bosh/wiki/Benchmarks
-* Monitor the BOSH server [http://localhost:5280/](http://localhost:5280/) (available only if you have node-xmpp-bosh running on your system)
+* Monitor the BOSH server at [http://localhost:5280/http-bind/](http://localhost:5280/http-bind/) (available only if you have node-xmpp-bosh running on your system)
+* Get detailed information about the running service at [http://localhost:5280/http-bind/sysinfo/](http://localhost:5280/http-bind/sysinfo/) (available only if you have node-xmpp-bosh running on your system)

 ### Features not Planned